Registrar

 Course Withdrawal

-If you desire to withdraw from a course or from the College, you must complete an official withdrawal form and submit this form to the Registrar.
+To withdraw from a course or from the College, you must complete an official withdrawal form and submit it to the Registrar.

-Failure to attend class or merely giving notice to an instructor is not considered an official withdrawal.
-If you withdraw, a grade of a “W” is recorded on your transcript.
-Once a class is in the withdrawal stage there will be no refund.
-Quincy College may require you to get approval from your advisor or Dean.
-No withdrawals are official until certified by the Registrar.
+• Failure to attend class or giving notice to an instructor does not constitute an official withdrawal.
+If you withdraw, a grade of “W” is recorded on your transcript.
+Once a class is in the withdrawal stage, there will be no refund.
+Quincy College may require approval from your advisor or Dean.
+No withdrawal is official until certified by the Registrar.

-To complete the online withdrawal form, log in to the MYQC Portal.
-After you log in, click the Student tab, then the Withdrawal Form link found under the Registrar-Forms section.
+• To complete the online withdrawal form, log in to the QC Portal.
+After logging in, click the Student tab, then select the Withdrawal Form link under the Registrar–Forms section.

 Contact Us